Final report for SNE21-014-WV

 RECRUITMENT:

-Beneficiaries: Forty (40) beneficiaries will be recruited, targeting individuals and groups that have participated in our needs assessments efforts and have indicated an interest in participating in this project.
-This includes 10 ASP personnel from WVU Extension, WVDA, NRCS, Farm Bureau, FSA, WV Farm and Food Coalition, WV Farmers' Market Association, and Farmer Leaders, and personnel from other CBOs (Sprouting Farms, Project Welcome Home, etc.); 10 Farmer Leaders/Mentors; and 20 nascent/aspiring and beginning farmers (with less than ten years of farm experience).
+Beneficiaries: Forty (40) beneficiaries were recruited, targeting individuals and groups that have participated in our needs assessments efforts and have indicated an interest in participating in this project.
+This included 10 ASP personnel from WVU Extension, WVDA, NRCS, Farm Bureau, FSA, WV Farm and Food Coalition, WV Farmers' Market Association, and Farmer Leaders, and personnel from other CBOs (Sprouting Farms, Project Welcome Home, etc.); 10 Farmer Leaders/Mentors; and 20 nascent/aspiring and beginning farmers (with less than ten years of farm experience).

 Recruitment Efforts:

-- The individuals who received the learning needs and interest survey will be invited to apply to the training program.
+- The individuals who received the learning needs and interest survey were invited to apply to the training program.

-- The application will describe the 3-year project: learning objectives and performance target, the training to be offered, and expectations for participants.
+- The application described the 3-year project: learning objectives and performance target, the training offered, and expectations for participants.

-- Travel support and a small stipend for service providers to use for educational programs or materials will be offered as incentives to participate.
+- Travel support and a small stipend for service providers to use for educational programs or materials were offered as incentives to participate.

-- Commitment to the project goals and performance target, and to participants’ expectations will be required for acceptance (requires sign-off).
+- Commitment to the project goals and performance target, and to participants’ expectations were required for acceptance (requires sign-off).

-- Where applicable, participants will be encouraged to include these activities as part of their annual program of work (PI will coordinate with agency and organization directors).
+- Where applicable, participants were encouraged to include these activities as part of their annual programs of work (PI verbally coordinated with agency and organization directors to seek approval and involvement).

 EDUCATION AND VERIFICATION: